Compressed Index with Construction in Compressed Space: Hierarchy of Blocks

 \textbf{Properties of blocks.} The main properties of the hierarchy are its ``local consistency'' and ``local sparsity''.
 The proof of the former is standard \cite{KociumakaNavarroPrezza2} and it was moved to Appendix~\ref{appx:hierarchy}.

 \begin{restatable}[local consistency]{lemma}{consistency} Fix $\ell = 2k$ or $\ell = 2k+1$.
-Let ${B}_1,{B}_2,\ldots$ denote all level-$\ell$ blocks.
+Let ${B}_1,{B}_2,\ldots,B_b$ denote all level-$\ell$ blocks.
 For any $i$, $j$ and block ${B}_h$, if $s[i{-}2^{k+4}\dd j{+}2^{k+4}] = s[\sbeg({B}_h){-}2^{k+4}\dd \send({B}_h){+}2^{k+4}]$, then there exists a level-$\ell$ block ${B}_{h'}$ such that $\id({B}_{h'}) = \id({B}_h)$, $\sbeg({B}_{h'}) = i$, and $\send({B}_{h'}) = j$. \end{restatable}

 We call a position $h \in [0\dd n)$ a \emph{block boundary} for level $\ell$ if $h = \send(B)$ for some level-$\ell$ block $B$.
 The ``local sparsity'' formalizes the intuition that blocks on levels $2k$ and $2k + 1$ have length ${\ge}2^k$ ``on average''.
 The proof is quite technical and it mostly repeats the arguments from the proof of \cite[Lemma~11]{KosolobovSivukhin} word by word.
-The proof has been moved to Appendix~\ref{appx:hierarchy}.
+The proof \ifdefined\fullpaper has been moved to Appendix~\ref{appx:hierarchy}.\else can be found in the full version of the paper \cite[Appendix~A]{KosolobovFull}\fi

 \begin{restatable}[local sparsity]{lemma}{sparsity} For any $i < j$, the number of block boundaries in $[i\dd j)$ on levels $2k$ and $2k + 1$ is at most $2^6\lceil\frac{j-i}{2^k}\rceil$.
 In particular, there are $O(n/2^k)$ blocks on these levels. \end{restatable}